xHugo21/ai2thor-hugo/README.md

     # CPU Only
     conda install pytorch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0 cpuonly -c pytorch
     ```

-7. Install AI2THOR (version 5.0.0)
-    ```
-    pip install ai2thor==5.0.0
-    ```
-8. Install matplotlib
-    ```
-    pip install matplotlib
-    ```
-9. Download the pretrained neural network from the following link and drop the files into /Utils/pretrained_models/ [Red Preentrenada](https://drive.google.com/drive/folders/1UjADpBeBOMUKXQt-qSULIP3vM90zr_MR?usp=sharing)
+6. Download the pretrained neural network from the following link and drop the files into /Utils/pretrained_models/ [Red Preentrenada](https://drive.google.com/drive/folders/1UjADpBeBOMUKXQt-qSULIP3vM90zr_MR?usp=sharing)

-10. Download cbp-planner and place inside pddl folder.
+7. Download cbp-planner and place inside pddl folder.
 Modify planner path inside planner.py if needed.

-11. Execute main.py and follow steps in CLI
+8. Execute main.py and follow steps in CLI
     ```
     python main.py
     ```
-12. If the user wants, he can pass a PDDL problem file as argument so that there is no need to select actions and objectives via CLI.
+9. If the user wants, he can pass a PDDL problem file as argument so that there is no need to select actions and objectives via CLI.
 This is only allowed for the OGAMUS method.
-There is a PDDL input file at /pddl/inputs/example.pddl
+There is a PDDL input example file at /pddl/inputs/example.pddl
     ```
     python main.py ./pddl/inputs/example.pddl
     ```